 Part of this is just a natural response to globalization, immigration, and modernization that is felt by many western nations, but part of this is a purposeful propaganda campaign that uses anger and lies to push for exclusive nationalist populist policies.
 We used to call this fascism; that is troublesome.

-Wait, You Are Saying the Right-Wing Talking Points are Coordinated Propaganda and Not News?
+Wait, You Are Saying that Talking Points are Coordinated Propaganda and Not News?

 Yes, I am saying figures like Alex Jones and Rush Limbaugh were created (directly and indirectly via incentive) by a giant right-wing propaganda machine that formed under figures like Norquist and Roger Ailes, as is evidenced by documents like “the Powell memo.”

-While we have to note this machine was created in response to what they considered “a liberal machine,” a tit-for-a-tat doesn’t explain anything away.
+While we have to note this machine was created in response to what they considered “a liberal machine,” and while we can see the left clearly uses its own talking points, a tit-for-a-tat doesn’t explain anything away.